 So to correct this, I give you ‘Cream’ of Celery soup.
 There’s no cream.
 But there’s plenty of celery.
 It truly is the star of this soup.
 And talk about a soup that has year round accessibility.
 It’s not like we’re usually anticipating celery season!
 Celery is ubiquitous, a staple in the veggie aisle of every grocery store.
 And it’s rare that there are price wars over celery.
 Remember the cauliflower fiasco of a year and a half ago?
 Here in North America, there was about a month or two where the price of cauliflower had suddenly jumped to a good $8.00 a head.
 From the typical $4.00 or so.
 We were all in shock.
 And many of us just couldn’t justify the purchase of this lovely cruciferous globe of tightly packed florets.
 Thankfully the price wars were soon over.

 But this has never happened with celery.
 Or at least to my knowledge.
-So this is the perfect soup to prepare if you trying to stick to a budget.
+So this is the perfect soup to prepare if you are on a budget.
 And it’s yummy and healthy to boot!!
 This soup has a lightness and delicateness to it, without losing any substance or oomph!
 Instead of any cream or massive amounts of butter, the velvety texture comes from a potato added to the simmering vegetables.

 Now, usually I roast off my veggies before turning them into a soup.
 I find that this adds such a depth of flavour and intensity.
 This time around, I didn’t want to lose any of the ‘greenness’ of the celery by roasting it off.
 Roasting the potato and onion would introduce caramelization, which could totally detract from the delicate nature of the celery.
 So this time around, just a simple simmer would do the trick.
 But there is flavour!
 I use a simple seasoning of kosher salt and white pepper.
 Yes, white pepper.
 White pepper has a different flavour from our typical black pepper.
 It has a presence and works beautifully with vegetables.
 In European kitchens, white pepper often comes out when the cook doesn’t want flecks of black disturbing the look of the final creation (think vichyssoises or mashed potatoes) There is a final kick thanks to half a fresh jalapeño pepper, some parsley and some dill.
-And everything is finished with DROM black peppercorns.
+And everything is finished with some freshly cracked black peppercorns.
 As a finishing pepper, it works perfectly.
 It isn’t meant to flavour the entire soup- the white pepper did this.
-The black is there for some contrast (not just visually, but flavour wise as well)
+The black is there for some contrast (not just visually, but flavour wise as well) You could also use black sesame seeds or nigella seeds.
+I love the black against the green!

 As for the texture, this one is up to you.
 Some soups just seem to suit a totally velvety smooth texture.
 I get it.
 But for this one, I decided to leave it just a touch on the chunky side.
 This can be achieved several ways.
 You can remove some of the pieces of cooked vegetables before you puree the rest in a blender.
 Then you can add the veggies back in.
 Or you can use an immersion blender, and just blend till you are happy with the texture, stopping when there are still some chunks visible.